cnewfeldt/manager-readme/README.md

 3. Manage and Build a well functioning engineering team

 ## How I approach my job
 I believe in collaboration and open mindedness.
-You are the expert, I lean on you to make the best holistic decisions I can for the team, for any project I lead, and for the company as a whole.
-Your successes ultimately define success for us all,  so I will do my utmost to make you successful.
+You are the expert, I lean on you to help me make the best holistic decisions I can for the team, for any project I lead, and for the company as a whole.

 My teams come first, with out a well staffed, and well functioning team, I will be unable to do the job, the product will fail, our company and their clients will not flourish.
+It is my top priority to keep my reports well watered with plenty of sun light so they're supported to do their tasks and ultimately, their job.

 ## My Goals
 If I accomplish my goals it means that: